 CEO of Francorp Philippines Alegria “Bing” Sibal-Limjoco stated that women tend to excel in business due to several unique traits they possess that are essential in running a small and medium enterprise (SME).
 These strengths include:

-- Multitasking – Women are great in multitasking!
-They can take care of the affairs of the family, raise their children and run a small-scale business.
+1. Multitasking – They can take care of the affairs of the family, raise their children and run a small-scale business.

-- They have a big personal network – Women love to connect, talk and have a great social life.
-They have bigger networks due to their social-media platforms, collaborative nature, and fondness for sharing ideas with various people.
-They make good public relations officers and marketers of their businesses.1
+3. They have a big personal network – Women love to connect, talk and have a great social life.
+They have bigger networks due to their social media platforms, collaborative nature, and fondness for sharing ideas with various people.
+They make good public relations officers and marketers of their businesses.

 Female entrepreneurs do not only focus on themselves but also to other people.
 Their concern is manifested on their products wherein these are beneficial to their customers.
 Such is the case of Cai Sio of the Paper Chic Studio.
 With her drive to provide pretty and environment-friendly party supplies, the Paper Chic Studio was born.
 Some of its party paraphernalia include washi tapes, candy cups, paper bags and paper drinking straws in a variety of colorful designs and patterns.
 The goodies are printed with certified food-grade soy ink as well as candy cups and wax-lined cups.
 Products are eco-friendly and biodegradable.